Comment on page

-Posts are the entries that are displayed in reverse chronological order on your home page (or other listing page like categories).
+Posts are the entries that are displayed in reverse chronological order on your home page (or other listing page like tags).

-Pages are similar to posts, but there are some key differences.
+Pages are similar to posts, but there are mostly static.
+Pages do not have tags, so they cannot be grouped together.